YuriBrandi/Proletheus/README.md

 Note that a *deterministic* Classifier is still needed to make the Defence Missiles work as expected while training the ML-Radar.
 Thus the training Radar does not collaborate, and only will during inference.

-Since previous attempts at using *PPO* to train a Classifier had failed miserably, we had to reinvent the wheel and create a custom setup for training an SGDClassifier using *scikit-learn*.
+Since previous attempts at using *PPO* to train a Classifier have been unsuccessful, we decided to create a custom setup for training an SGDClassifier using *scikit-learn*.

-This step produces a *Pickle* model which is incompatible with [Sentis](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Sentis.md) model interpretation.
-Attempts at translating a *Pickle* to an *ONNX* in a format accepted by Sentis have also failed.
+This step produces a *Pickle* model which is incompatible with [Sentis](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Sentis.md) model interpretation

 The solution is to simply export the weights of the Pickle model to a *JSON* file.